 SRAM utilise gear shifters that incorporate two thumb pushed triggers in a similar orientation.
 Both Shimano and SRAM allow multiple downshifts dependent on how far you push the forward trigger.

 Box is another manufacturer that uses a unique single trigger shifter.
 Downshifts are produced in the same way as other styles, however upshifts are provided by depressing the trigger end inwards toward the shifter body.

-Derailleurs AKA mechs
+4. Derailleurs or mechs

 It’s crazy to think that in its current form the derailleur systems are fundamentally no different to those produced in the 1920s!
 Although they might look complex, their job is to simply push the chain from one gear sprocket/chainring to another.

 Modern mountain bike derailleurs have developed very strong springs to aid chain retention and minimise chain bounce.

 Shimano has its Shadow+ system, with a switch to reduce tension allowing easier wheel removal.
 SRAM’s Type 2 system has a mechanical pin that can hold the derailleur in a de-tensioned state so it too can allow wheel removal.